 Poinsettia Plant Fertilizer

 Fertilizing poinsettia flower plants is never recommended while they’re still in bloom.
 Fertilize poinsettia plants only if keeping them after the holiday season.
 Apply fertilizer every two weeks or once monthly using a complete indoor plants fertilizer.
-Provided the poinsettia flower plant is given the proper environmental conditions, it should begin to regrow within weeks.
+Provide the poinsettia flower plant is given the proper environmental conditions, it should begin to regrow within weeks.

 Poinsettia Plant Care After the Holidays

 In spring, return the poinsettia plant to a sunny area and water well.
 Cut back all canes (branches) to about 6 inches about 15 cm from the pot’s rim.
 It may also be a good idea to repot the poinsettia flower using the same type of soil.
-While poinsettia plants can be kept indoors throughout summer, many people choose to move them outdoors in a sunny, but protected, area of the flower garden by sinking the pot into the ground.
+While poinsettia plants can be keep indoors throughout summer, many people choose to move them outdoors in a sunny, but protected, area of the flower garden by sinking the pot into the ground.
 Either way is fine.

 After new growth has reached between 6 to 10 inches about 15-24 cm, pinch out the tips to encourage branching.
 Once nights become longer in fall, bring the poinsettia flower indoors.

 From about September through November sunlight becomes crucial in poinsettia plant care.
 In order to encourage blooming, poinsettia flower plants require long periods of darkness at night, about 12 hours.
 Therefore, move the poinsettia plant to a location where it will not receive any nighttime light or cover it with a box.
 Allow plenty of light during the day so the plant can absorb enough energy for flowering.
-Warmer days 65-70 F about 18-21 C and cooler nights 55-60 F about 13-16 C are also recommended.
+Warmer days 65-70 F about 18-21 C and cooler nights 55-60 F about 13-16 C are also recommend.
 Provide semi-cool, moist locations in bright, indirect light with plenty of moisture once blooming occurs.

 Falling Off Poinsettia Plant Leaves